The rowing events at 1984 Los Angeles Olympic Games took place on Lake Casitas from 30 July to 5 August.

 Single Sculls (6th out of 16)

-Beryl Mitchell got her Olympics off to an excellent start by winning her heat, recording the second fastest time to 500m in the process, which qualified her directly for the semi finals.
+Beryl Mitchell got her Olympics off to an excellent start by winning her heat, recording the second fastest time to 500m in the process in the flat-calm condtions, which qualified her directly for the semi finals.

 Before the next race, Chris Dodd wrote in the Guardian that, “Mitchell was reportedly dehydrated after her tough heat on Monday, but has managed to get rid of all trace of ‘Lake Casitas throat’.”
 This was a virus that ran round the rowing and canoeing village, affecting, albeit briefly, several British crews.

-The final was dominated by the Romanian Valeria Racila who was in lane five, next to Beryl in lane six.
+The final was dominated by the Romanian Valeria Racila who was in lane five, next to Beryl in lane six, leaving a gap sideways between Beryl and her closest rivals.
 “By 500m [Beryl] was 7.2 seconds down on the Romanian and beginning to struggle in last place although still in contention for bronze, with [less than two seconds] covering scullers three to six,” Rowing reported but went on, “Beryl fell back a further four seconds on the leader in the second half in what was a well below par scull.”

 Afterwards, Richard Burnell wrote in The Times, “Certainly her form and determination were far better than in the previous two years [and] she led off the start, but it was soon clear that she lacked the mid-course pace.”